planess/offline-backend-angular/projects/offline-network/README.md

 can [fork the project](https://github.com/planess/offline-network-angular) and make helpful changes.

-Another way is to send email to [planess.group@protonmail.com](mailto:planess.group@protonmail.com) with your idea and contacts.
+Another way is to send email to [planess.group@protonmail.com](mailto:planess.group@protonmail.com) with your idea and contacts for communication.